 What is a miscarriage?

 A miscarriage is broadly defined as a pregnancy loss prior to week 20.
-Sadly, miscarriage is a common occurrence with 1 in 6 pregnancies ending before week 20.
+Sadly, we know that miscarriage occurs in one in four pregnancies.

 Recurrent miscarriage is a term used when women experience three or more consecutive early pregnancy losses.